 The global crisis pushes employers to pay more attention to the environment they are creating for their teams.
+COVID-19 caused a major shift towards remote work and emphasized the need to consider employees’ psychological needs as they deal with uncertainty.

 With more than 600 delivered projects under the belt and over 700 team members on board, Netguru is perfecting the art of communication, transparency, and sustaining company culture.
 Netguru follows its team’s lead in nurturing an atmosphere of trust and high achievement by keeping things informal whenever we can, allowing for flexible working hours, and encouraging remote work (pandemic or no pandemic).